WifiLast/Mirroring_Webvisu/README.md

 - `script.js` – a Tampermonkey userscript that lets you pick canvases in the browser, polls them for changes, and posts SPS/tag values plus page context back to the backend.

 ## backend.py (Prometheus bridge)
-- Starts a Prometheus scrape endpoint on `PROM_PORT` (default 8077) using the default registry.
+- Starts a Prometheus scrape endpoint on `PROM_PORT` (default 8077) using the default registry; in the typical setup Prometheus itself runs in a Docker container and scrapes this endpoint from the host.
 - Accepts `POST /api/canvas-update` (single payload or `{updates: [...]}` batch), creating gauges named `<canvas>_<tag>` and setting their values.
 - Persists recently seen canvases and their tags in `metrics_store.json`, keyed by page URL, so the UI can auto-restore watches.
 - Provides `GET /api/metrics?page=<url>` to return stored canvases for a page.